US-RSE March 2026 Newsletter

 Save the date for USRSE’26: Advancing Science in the Age of AI

-We’re thrilled to announce that USRSE’26 will be held at the San Jose Marriott from October 19-21, 2026 in San Jose, California, with the theme “Advancing Science in the Age of AI”.
+We’re thrilled to announce that USRSE’26 will be held at the San Jose Marriott from October 19-21, 2026 in San Jose, California, with the theme “Advancing Science in the Age of AI: Explore how RSEs and collaborators increase research impact during these rapidly changing times.”.

 What’s next?